 Villefranche-su-Mer is an enchanting seaside town in a busy part of the Côte d'Azur just east of Nice.
 The golden sandy beaches draw crowds and you can also find an selection of charming terrace cafés and restaurants.
 The Bay of Villefranche is simply breathtaking, noted as one of the five most beautiful bays in the world, you can see Cap of Nice on the right and Cap Ferrat on the left.
-The views are glorious and Italianesque, with a hillsides that graces down effortlessly to the mouth of the sea, lined with pastel coloured and emblematic houses.

 A grassroots art festival is making a come back this year for its ninth edition in Amsterdam's Westergasfabriek from the 14 to17 of September.
 This year's edition of the NEU NOW is going to be action packed with everything we have been waiting for.
 Emerging artists have been hand-picked by an international jury selecting only the freshest batch of exceptional artists graduating from art academies across Europe and beyond.